 - Fix any leaks and seal off any cracks.
 If your camper allows water in, you’re creating a breeding ground for mold.
 Use caulking and weatherstripping to seal off any potential leaking areas in your trailer.

 - Install a moisture barrier.
-If your RV is in storage for a few months, then you might want to invest in a temporary moisture barrier.
-You can install this on your walls or windows to keep the condensation down.
+If your RV is in winter storage for a few months, then you might want to invest in a temporary moisture barrier.
+Since most RVs don’t have double-pane windows (they usually have single pane windows) and there’s no way to circulate air when it’s in storage, you have to do what you can to keep the moisture out.
+You can install a moisture barrier on your walls or windows to reduce condensation.

 When using your RV.

-If you’re actively staying in the RV, whether on the weekends or even if you’re full-time, you’ll still want to keep the moisture out.
+If you’re actively staying in the RV, whether on the weekends or even if you’re full-time, you’ll still want to remove moisture and keep the moisture out.

 - Turn up the heat.
-By keeping the inside of your camper warm, the surfaces will heat up as well.
+By keeping the inside of your camper warm, the cold surfaces will heat up as well.
 This will prevent them from forming condensation on them.
 Avoid using your propane furnace and use the electric heater if you want to avoid moisture.
+Propane heaters can add around 1.6 pounds of moisture to your RV for every pound of propane burned with the propane furnace.
+Electric heaters don’t put off moist air; in fact, they produce dry heat.
+It’s an effective way to remove cold air while removing excess moisture.

-- Invest in a dehumidifier.
+- Invest in a dehumidifier to remove RV condensation.
+In addition to using an electric heater, you’ll want to look into an electric dehumidifier.
 These come in various sizes, so you’d be sure to find one that works well in your RV.
 How they work is they draw in warm air and run it over refrigerated coils, which pulls the humidity from the air.
 They’re very effective and don’t cost much.

-- Push the moisture out.
+- Push the moisture out with a window or ceiling vent.
 Use a vent with a fan to push the moisture out of your RV.
-The fan will remove water from your camper the same way your bathroom vent works.
+The fan will remove water from your camper like your bathroom vent.
 You can also open up windows throughout your trailer and turn on some fans to keep the humidity down.
+All of these methods will let the humid air escape your RV.

 These are just a few ways to keep the moisture out of your RV in the winter.
 It’s essential to use them because mold can be a severe health hazard and could damage your property if not taken care of quickly.